acpooth/alignESS/README.md

                        This method allows to find 'local-like' alignments between ESS of different size

-ess1 and ess2 must be strings
+ess1 and ess2 must be ESS written in the command line.

 ### Pair-wise database alginment.